gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 - Be very careful with scripted software repositories that, if need something from the internet, will download a stupid amount of libraries, one by one, to build that something. `rvm` is one of them, I use it to blog in this site (runs on Jekyll), and when it does that, the laptop fans literally go bananas.

 I very aggressively block all the advertisement at my home network with a [Pi-hole](https://pi-hole.net/).
-Also, I use Firefox with the shields up for any website that works well with all the blockers that the browser ships out of the box.
+Also, I use Firefox with the shields up for any website that works well with all the blockers that the browser includes out of the box.

 These last two factors will have a dramatic impact on the energy that each of the browser tabs will drain from the battery, and it's something I recommend: block the advertisement, save battery and reduce your emissions.

 # Extending the Life of the Battery with the Charge Thresholds
-Most consumer laptops will stop charging the battery at the 100%, and won't charge it back unless the battery charge level drops below a slightly smaller percentage, often 96%.
+Most consumer laptops will stop charging the battery at 100%, and won't charge it back unless the battery charge level drops below a slightly smaller percentage, often 96%.

-While those thresholds are also the factory configurations of the ThinkPads, these allow the user to establish a different charge thresholds.
-This is useful for extending the life of the battery as a component, as it is known that for the Li-Ion batteries, if you are not going to use them for a long period, they are best preserved with a charge level between 60% and 80%.
+While those thresholds are also the factory configurations of the ThinkPads, these laptops allow the user to establish a different charge thresholds.
+This is useful for extending the life of the battery as a component; Li-Ion batteries are known to be best preserved when the charge level is between 60% and 80%.
+Therefore, if you are not going to use the laptop on battery that much, this is a good thing to do.

+When you set a different set of thresholds for a ThinkPad, like 60% and 80%:

+- The battery won't charge unless the battery charge level falls below 60%, hence, if your battery level is 67% and you plug AC adapter, the laptop will switch to AC power mode, but the battery won't charge at all.
-When you set a different set of thresholds for a ThinkPad, like 60% and 80%, the laptop won't charge unless the battery charge level falls below 60%, and it will stop charging when it is back at 80%.
-All the rest of the time on AC, the machine will use the adapter power, and the battery will be... just disconnected.
-This is very useful and very kind to the battery if you don't use the battery too often.
+- When a charge is triggered because the carge falls below 60% and you plug the AC adapter, it will charge all the way to 80% and stop there.
+- All the rest of the time, the laptop works on AC: if the battery level _anything_ higher than 60%, the machine will use the adapter power, and the battery will be... just disconnected.

-This is definitely another very nice, charming perk of these laptops.
+This is very useful, kind to the battery, and definitely another very nice perk of these laptops.

-For Linux, you handle these values with either TLPUI, or with a configuration file.
+To do this under Linux, you can manage these values with either TLPUI, or with the `tlp` configuration file.
 These files are:

 - `/etc/default/tlp` for Ubuntu 18.04 LTS
 - `/etc/tlp.conf` for Ubuntu 20.04 LTS